$5.5M

 Establishing the Liability of a Negligent Health Care Provider

-An individual can bring legal action—a medical malpractice lawsuit—against the physicians, surgeons, or hospitals who provided this "substandard medical care," so long as several key elements are present.
+Simply put, medical malpractice occurs when an injury or death occurs because a medical professional or healthcare provider, through a negligent act or omission, provides care or treatment that falls below the acceptable standard of care.
+An individual can bring legal action—a medical malpractice lawsuit—against the physicians, surgeons, or hospitals who proffered this substandard medical care, so long as several key elements are present.

-To demonstrate this, the plaintiff typically engages a medical professional with similar credentials to those possessed by the defendant to serve as an expert witness -- or “expert” for short -- to testify about the accepted standard of care.
+Next, a plaintiff also must present evidence demonstrating the health care provider’s negligence - the malpractice.
+Negligence doesn’t refer to the provider’s personality.
+They may have been cordial or even friendly, but that’s not what’s in question.
+Negligence means that the medical professional’s treatment did not rise to the appropriate standard of care for the particular medical condition.
+To demonstrate this, the plaintiff typically engages an expert witness - or “expert” for short -to testify about the accepted standard of care.
 In fact, it’s usually necessary to work with multiple experts from several different specialties, depending on the details of the particular case.
 These experts would discuss what a competent medical professional in the same specialty would have done for a patient in a similar situation.

 In addition, a plaintiff must establish that the health care professional’s negligence was the direct cause of his or her injury.
 Again, this usually requires the testimony of an expert.
 In some situations, it may be necessary to distinguish the harm caused by the malpractice from an ongoing condition that began prior to the injury inflicted at the hands of the provider.

+Finally, a plaintiff must be able to demonstrate the types of harm, injury, or damages that he or she suffered as a result of the healthcare provider’s medical negligence or malpractice.
 According to the law, these damages must be reasonably quantifiable.
 Examples of harm include anoxic brain injury, amputation, and paralysis.
-There are many ways in which a medical professional’s negligence can cause injury to you or a loved one, all of which can be life-altering and even fatal.
+There are many ways in which a medical professional’s negligence can cause injury to you or a loved one, all of which can be life altering and even fatal.

-If you or a loved one has been harmed because of the medical negligence of a healthcare provider, you have a right to compensation both for economic and noneconomic damages.
+The various types of harm which a negligent doctor or healthcare provider can inflict on a patient are referred to as damages.
+Medical malpractice damages may range from tangible, financial damages like hospital bills, lost wages, or lost earning capacity, to the pain, loss, and suffering that are just as real though not as tangible.
+If you or a loved one has been harmed because of the medical negligence of a healthcare provider, you have a right to compensation both for economic and non-economic damages.

 What Damages Can a Medical Malpractice Victim Be Compensated For?